 As a member of VRS, you have access to myVRS, one of your most important retirement planning resources.
 This secure, online system helps you prepare for your future and provides real-time benefit information based on your VRS member record.
+Additionally, VRS members (with some exceptions) can complete their retirement application online through myVRS.
 Once you retire, myVRS remains available to help you monitor your benefits and keep other information current like beneficiary designations, direct deposit and the health insurance credit, if you're eligible.